Sanofi-GSK reports success in virus vaccine, after setback

 The Sanofi-GSK candidate joins about a dozen vaccines now undergoing late-stage trials.
 The companies plan to produce up to 1 billion doses annually, and they have signed agreements to supply the U.S., Canada and developing countries, too.
 Public health experts say several vaccines will be needed to end the pandemic, because of the challenges in rapidly producing and distributing enough doses to vaccinate billions of people.

-“We know multiple vaccines will be needed, especially as variants continue to emerge and the need for effective and booster vaccines, which can be stored at normal temperatures increases,” said Thomas Triomphe, head of Sanofi’s vaccines unit.
+“We know multiple vaccines will be needed, especially as variants continue to emerge and the need for effective and booster vaccines which can be stored at normal temperatures increases,” said Thomas Triomphe, head of Sanofi’s vaccines unit.

 The results released Monday were from a Phase 2 trial involving 722 volunteers aged 18 to 95 who were recruited in the U.S. and Honduras.

+The vaccine showed even stronger antibody results in people who had already recovered from the virus.
+Sanofi said that makes it a potentially strong candidate as a booster shot in the future for those who have already been vaccinated with rival products.

 The late-stage trial will involve about 37,000 participants from countries around the world, the companies said.
+They plan to study its efficacy against the virus variant first identified in South Africa, and potentially others as well.

+After the initial setback, Sanofi struck agreements to help bottle or produce rival vaccines designed by Pfizer, Moderna and Johnson&Johnson.
+The progress in the Sanofi-GSK vaccine will not disrupt those production plans, Triomphe said.